abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

 Printout option:
+<pre>- Absolute path is surely always printed out   -aa
-<pre>- Size					-s   or with extra info: -ls  (similar to command ls -l)
+- Size					-s   or with extra info: -ls  (similar to command ls -l)
 - Last modification, change/creation, and access date time   -m, -c, -a
 - Last modification, change/creation, and access hour time   -mh, -ch, -ah
 - Information on the file found (whether 64/32 bit binary etc)	-i
-- Dependencies of file found in one level depth			-de</pre>
+- Dependencies of file found in one level depth			-de
+- Interleave colorized list -co</pre>

 One of the most useful feature of this tool are its widely recognized, standard format of both the input and output which could later be used or piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
 E.g. search under **lib** being under **dev** being under **qt** dir. instead of in **src** or **core**, any **c** file: